Gutenberg Sci-Fi 3

 Philip K. Dick

 Philip K. Dick was, like Harry Harrison (look up a bit), a little later than the first wave.
 His work became tied, perhaps unfortunately, with the concerns of sixties counterculture movements.
 An interesting guy who freaked out some, I suspect he would have explained clearly what he was doing, if anyone had been concerned to ask.
-Most of his work is solid sci‐fi except when it is considering a speculative ‘if’ of personal drama, politics, or religion.
+Most of his work is solid sci‐fi except when considering a speculative ‘if’ of personal drama, politics, or religion.

 Project Gutenberg carries about twelve of Philip K. Dick’s early stories.